Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • food allergens (usually of protein origin).

-Atopy in dogs is clinical syndrome skin symptoms including an abnormal (hypersensitive) reaction immune system at the time of her coming into contact with substances of predominantly protein origin - allergens.
+Atopy in dogs is clinical syndrome skin symptoms involving an abnormal (hypersensitive) response immune system at the time it comes into contact with substances predominantly of protein origin - allergens.

-In fact, it can be anything in the environment, however, in animals that do not suffer from hypersensitivity, such substances do not cause allergies on the skin.
+Essentially, it could be anything in the environment, but such substances do not cause skin allergies in animals that do not suffer from hypersensitivity.

-Atopic dermatitis in dogs - a photo of the long stage of the disease.
+Atopic dermatitis in dogs - photos of the long-term stage of the disease.

-In addition, it should be noted that atopic dermatitis in dogs has a strongly pronounced hereditary component.
-The disease manifests itself more often in some breeds and within the same family line, however, the exact mode of inheritance has not yet been discovered.
+With everything else, it should be noted that atopic dermatitis in dogs has a strongly pronounced hereditary component.
+The disease occurs more frequently in some breeds and within the same family line, but the exact mode of inheritance has not yet been discovered.

-In addition, factors such as geographic localization of the animal and seasonal variations can also stimulate the onset of symptoms of atopic dermatitis in dogs.
+In addition, factors such as geographic location of the animal and seasonal variations may also contribute to the development of symptoms of atopic dermatitis in dogs.

-As with other types of hypersensitivity, an atopic reaction can be completely avoided by completely preventing their contact with the animal.
-Of course, this is quite difficult, the more you need to take into account that it is extremely rare to determine a specific allergen, or their combination, for a specific dog.
+As with other types of hypersensitivity, atopic reactions can be completely avoided by completely avoiding contact with the animal.
+Of course, this is quite difficult, especially since it is necessary to take into account that it is extremely rare to identify a specific allergen, or a combination of them, for a specific dog.

-Help reduce the frequency of manifestation allergic reactions may attempt to minimize exposure to commonly known allergens such as flea saliva or helminth waste products.
+Help reduce the frequency of occurrence allergic reactions may be an attempt to minimize exposure to commonly known allergens, such as flea saliva or helminth waste products.

 Special Notes